The families were from an area in Germany known as the

 Jochim had a sister Antje, who married Heinrich Möller and came to the United

-and Möller families sailed from Hamburg to New Orleans and then up the Missisippi
+The Schneekloth and Möller families sailed from Hamburg to New Orleans and then up the Missisippi

 to New York City.
 All the families were farmers living in generally the same